evolvedbinary/hsg-project-wiki/Setup.md

     Sometimes the problems reported by `brew doctor` are inscrutable.
 Contact Joe if you are unable to decipher these.

-- These steps will update you to eXist 4.1.0, GitHub Desktop 1.1.1, oXygen 20.0, and Java 8 Update 152 (or newer):
+- These steps will update you to eXist 4.3.1, GitHub Desktop 1.3.4, oXygen 20.1, and Java 10 (or newer):

-        brew tap caskroom/versions
+        brew cask uninstall java8

-        brew cask uninstall java github-desktop
+        brew cask uninstall github-desktop

-        brew cask reinstall exist-db github java8 oxygen-xml-editor
+        brew cask reinstall java exist-db github oxygen-xml-editor

-    If, after the second command, Homebrew complains that `java` or `github-desktop` are not installed, remove these entries from the command and repeat.
-If, after the third command, Homebrew complains that any of the entries are already installed ("It seems there is already an app at..."), please manually delete the original application from your Applications folder, and then repeat the command.

-- In mid-2017 GitHub Desktop was relaunched with a significantly different interface.
-We are now using this version of GitHub Desktop, as it provides all of the features we needed from the old version.
-Proceed with the setup steps under [Setting up GitHub Desktop](#setting-up-gitHub-desktop).
-Return here when you are done setting up GitHub Desktop.
+    If, after either of the first two commands, Homebrew complains that `java8` or `github-desktop` are not installed or that "No Cask with this name exists", no worries, just move on to the next command.

 - Next, open oXygen.
   - From the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".
   - Quit and restart oXygen.